davidepalladino/DNS-UpdaterA/README.md

 # DNS-UpdaterA
 This script provides a framework for managing DNS records across different providers.
+It's designed:
+- to be Docker-less.
-It's designed with a modular architecture that allows you to easily add support for new DNS providers.
+- with a modular architecture that allows you to easily add support for new DNS providers.

 The current implementation includes support for Cloudflare.

 ## Features
 - **Provider-Agnostic Design:** The core logic for fetching the public IP and updating DNS records is abstracted, allowing easy integration with various DNS providers.